 Black Milk can’t believe the news he’s being told.
 Yes, it’s true.
 Detroit Lions All-Pro wide receiver Calvin Johnson has retired, calling it quits after nine prolific seasons in the Motor City.

-The acclaimed producer and rapper takes pride in his hometown, but apparently this bit of news has slipped past the Motown native.
+The acclaimed producer and rapper takes pride in his hometown, but apparently, this bit of news has slipped past the Motown native.

 It’s been a busy past few months for the touring musician born Curtis Cross.
 Once a solo act with only the backing of a DJ, Milk now performs alongside the band Nat Turner, a Washington D.C. based jazz trio comprised of a cross-section of American musicians: Aaron Abernathy, aka “Ab,” a keyboard player from Cleveland, drummer Zeb Horton, who also hails from Detroit, and D.C. bassist Malik Hunter.

-Together, the foursome created an album unlike anything Black Milk had previously released under his name.
+Together, the foursome created an album that is unlike anything Black Milk had previously released under his name.
 Aptly titled The Rebellion Sessions, the live instrumental LP was recorded in just one week and released in April of this year.

 Having allowed the album to marinate with his fans over several months, Cross is now touring the country performing with Nat Turner.
 Before taking the stage at an intimate, outdoors set in Lansing, MI, he sat down with DJBooth to discuss what influenced the Sessions album, and the possibility of a much-anticipated sequel to his most popular collaboration.